HenrikBengtsson/matrixStats/README.md

 One report per function will be generated.
 Some functions take several minutes to benchmark.

 ## Installation
-Package is available on [CRAN](http://cran.r-project.org/package=matrixStats).
-Install in R as:
+R package matrixStats is available on [CRAN](http://cran.r-project.org/package=matrixStats) and can be installed in R as:
 ```r
 install.packages('matrixStats')
 ```